crossdistro/netresolve/README.md

-# netresolve library and tools
+# Non-blocking network name resolution library and tools

 Netresolve is a package for nonblocking network name resolution via backends intended as a replacement for name service switch based name resolution in